OpenZeppelin/openzeppelin-contracts/SECURITY.md

 ### Supported Versions

+Security patches will be released for the latest minor of a given major release.
+For example, if an issue is found in versions >=4.6.0 and the latest is 4.8.0, the patch will be released only in version 4.8.1.

 Only critical severity bug fixes will be backported to past major releases.

 | Version | Supported                             |